 Hot Tub View

-But I picked this spot with the two soft chairs, enclosed by a rounded brick wall.
+But I picked this spot with the two soft chairs.

 After a swim, we wandered the grounds a bit more to explore some of the "ruins" from a different time in the hotel's history.
 The hotel once included 56 private bungalows and the remains are just down the road.

 After those glam years in the '40's and '50's, the property spent 20 years hosting other kinds of visitors besides Hollywood stars.
 It was a nudist retreat for some time and a detention facility for young boys.
 When the current owners bought the property, it had been vacant for 15 years.
 They turned their focus to the hotel and the two casitas by the pool and have been continuously renovating over the years.
 For some guests, this reminder of the past would be an unsettling eyesore.
 Why is this still here?
 But I loved snooping around and pondering the past.

 The hotel does have a cute little bar and a couple of dining areas which, were quiet but open!
 We had a drink in the colorful bar with bold artwork and curatins made of ribbons.

 There was one man sitting at the bar who appeared to be a regular and I was pretty excited to talk to him because he looked like he was old enough to actually remember The Hobert Hotel in its prime.
 But too bad.
 He had come to the area in the 1990s and although he knew the current owners he had very little inside scoop about those celebrity years.